-The umpire is fundamental to the game of baseball.
-But, how the umpire presents himself or herself will go a long way in determining how the umpire is perceived and regarded.
+The umpire is fundamental to the games of baseball and softball.
+But, how the umpire presents himself or herself will go a long way in determining how coaches, players, and fans perceive and regard the entire crew.
 Imperative to an umpire is punctuality at the site, appearance on the field, demeanor towards players and coaches, and hustle and positioning on each call.

-Know your catcher’s name.
-It builds respect for you, and his/her confidence that you are working with them during the game.
-It shows respect for them and they, in turn, will show respect for you.
-Remember, the only thing between you and the 70-mile-an-hour fastball is Johnny or Sue.
+Don’t forget, the only thing between you and the 70-mile-an-hour fastball is Johnny or Sue.
 Be helpful and friendly, but don’t chase the errant pitch for them.
-Some day, you just may chase the ball to the screen while someone is trying to score from third.
-Think it didn’t happen.
-Guess again.
-You are speaking to the offender.
+Someday, you just may chase the ball to the screen while someone is trying to score from third.